J-Calvelo/Bglabrata_LG5R_and_LG11L/README.md

 Lastly, the script retrieves and sorts out all available information for the genes located in the region, according to each annotation.

-### - Gene_Model_Re-annotation.sh
+### Gene_Model_Re-annotation.sh
 This script takes the results of the main script, sorts genes into gene models or groups following a table provided by the user, and then runs interproscan to produce json files for visual inspection.

-### - Structural_Variant_Analysis.sh
+### Structural_Variant_Analysis.sh
-This script aligns query a
+This script various genomes and defines variants with Minimap2 and paftools.js call, then it preditcs their physiological impact according to each of the annotations transfered to the reference assembly using SnpEFF (https://pcingola.github.io/SnpEff/).
+Then the script sorts them out and count them using 2 tables provided by the user: 1) Gene Models IDs (same as Gene_Model_Re-annotation.sh), a
+2) A Table specifying the gene groups that should be analyzed toguether.

+Because of the high complexity of potential overlapping gene models caused by artifacts from the annotation transfers plus real overlapping genes.
+The researcher is required to review the Raw counts and set on these cases if the variant is going to be counted by one of the gene models, both or neither.
+While daunting on the surface given the files size, in our expirience working on these regions this is only necesary on very concrete places.

-### - Other code quirks
+### Other code quirks
 1) Liftoff proved hard to paralelize, and with references to use for both scaffolding and annotation transfers, this proved prohibitively time consuming (1 query assembly translates into 16 annotation transfers).
 Our incomplete work arround was to have 5 copies of each genome sequence file and annotation and stagger their use so not two files are used at the same time.
 On its current implementation the problem still persist in a low frequency, but the solution is to just try again.

+3) For the purposes of variants counts belonging to one group or another (script Structural_Variant_Analysis.sh), a lot of internal back and forth took place if it was better to use a flat number or a percentage of the group size.
+To accomodate the script takes on both.
+If the value provided is bellow 1 it will be treated as a percentage, above 1 it will be a set threshold.
+Please do not provide a float number bigger than 1.